bokhary3/SwiftyOptional/README.md

 Wrapped Double: \(unwrappedDouble ??
 0.0)
 """)

-// you can get warpped value by swiftyValue print("""
+// you can get warpped value by using swiftyValue print("""
 Wrapped String: \(unwrappedString.swiftyValue)
 Wrapped Int: \(unwrappedInt.swiftyValue)